bgbrink/ddPCRvis/README.md

 # dropVis

-dropVis is an interactive GUI for the [dropClust](https://github.com/bgbrink/dropClust) algorithm.
+dropVis is an interactive, web based GUI for the [dropClust](https://github.com/bgbrink/dropClust) algorithm.
 It was developed using the web application framework [Shiny](https://shiny.rstudio.com/).

 ## Installation
-An online version of the app is available under ....
+An online version of the app is available under ....(coming soon)

 If you want to use it locally, you can simply clone this repository and run the app using RStudio.
 Please note, that the [dropClust](https://github.com/bgbrink/dropClust) package needs to be installed on your machine or the [submodule](https://github.com/blog/2104-working-with-submodules) in this repo needs to be cloned as well.